-The Asian longhorned beetle, (Anoplophora glabripennis) or ALB, is an invasive wood-boring insect that feeds on a variety of hardwoods including maple, birch, elm, ash, poplar, horsechestnut, and willow.
+The Asian longhorned beetle (Anoplophora glabripennis), or ALB, is an invasive wood-boring insect that feeds on a variety of hardwoods including maple, birch, elm, ash, poplar, horsechestnut, and willow.
 ALB threatens the health of New York's hardwood forests and negatively impacts agriculture and tourism.

 Description

-ALB beetles are approximately 1.5 inches long and shiny black, with white spots on their wing cases.
+ALB are approximately 1.5 inches long and shiny black, with white spots on their wing cases.
 They have black and white antennae that can be up to twice as long as their body.

 Signs Of An Infestation